 The camera uses a 24.2 MP APS-C sized image sensor with an upgraded BIONZ X processor.
 With this combo and the same image processing algorithms as Sony’s full-frame cameras, noise in the a6400 is greatly reduced.

 This is also Sony’s first APS-C mirrorless camera to include the Hybrid Log-Gamma picture profile.
 Both S-Log2 and S-Log3 are available, as well.
 Other handy tools include Zebra functionality, Gamma Display assists and proxy recording.
 That last feature should make editing large video clips in post much easier.
-Overall, the Sony a6400 is a feature-rich camera, especially for its price of around $900.
+Overall, the Sony a6400 is a feature-rich camera.

 Best camera for online video